MatejKafka/powershell-profile/README.md

 This function is called in `profile_full.psm1`.
 Over time, I wrote multiple custom PowerShell modules that needed to store data somewhere (RSS feeds, TODO,...).
 To make this data directory configurable, all these modules get the data path from the custom `PSDirectories` module.

 Root directory of the data path is configured by calling `Set-PSDataRoot` during the profile setup.
-Change this to a directory of your choosing – default is `$PSScriptRoot\..\data`, a reasonable choice on a Windows install would be something like `"$env:APPDATA\powershell-profile"`.
+I use the path `$PSScriptRoot\..\data`, which most probably doesn't make sense on any other setup than mine. :) A reasonable better choice might be:

+- Windows: `$env:APPDATA\powershell-profile`
+- Linux: `~/.local/share/powershell-profile`

+Note that as a safeguard, you must create the directory manually.
+This is the default so that the directory isn't accidentally created in the wrong (default) spot.

 ### How do I change the color scheme?